nmorey/rsyncd-wg/README.md

 ### 2. Run the Docker container

-You need to provide two environment variables when running the container:
+You need to provide an environment variable when running the container:

-- `WG_CLIENT_PUBLIC_KEY`: Your WireGuard public key.
 - `RSYNC_PASSWORD`: The password you want to use for `rsync` authentication.

 For persistent WireGuard keys and data, you should create directories on your host machine and mount them as volumes.